zaven.media

 Meet Zaven

-Zaven Kouyoumdjian (born May 15, 1970) is an established Lebanese media personality, talk show host, TV/radio producer, best-selling author, media consultant, researcher, and university instructor.
+Zaven Kouyoumdjian is an established Lebanese media personality, talk show host, TV/Radio producer, best-selling author, media consultant, researcher and university instructor.
+Regarded as a millennial symbol of progressive TV dialogue, Zaven embodies an era of transformative media in the Middle East.

-Best known for his Pan-Arab, top-rated, talk show (Sire Wenfatahit, 1999-2012), Zaven is often credited for influencing social TV genre, formulating the blueprint of modern Arab talk show, and bridging the gap between television and emerging new media.
-In this context, Zaven was the first Arab host to use his laptop and receive emails on live TV as early as 1996.
+Best known for his pan-Arab, top-rated talk show Sire Wenfatahit (1999–2012), Zaven is often credited with shaping the social TV genre, formulating the blueprint for modern Arab talk shows, and bridging the gap between traditional television and emerging new media.
+Notably, he was the first Arab host to use a laptop and receive emails live on TV as early as 1996.

-In 2005, American Newsweek magazine named Zaven one of the 43 most influential people in the Middle East for pushing the boundaries of free speech and widening the scope of topics on primetime talk shows.
+Zaven has received numerous awards and recognitions across Lebanon and the Arab world.
+In 2005, Newsweek magazine named him one of the 43 most influential personalities in the Middle East for his efforts in pushing the boundaries of free speech and expanding the scope of topics discussed on Arab primetime television.
+In 2015, he was honored with Lebanon’s prestigious Murex d’Or Award in recognition of his outstanding contributions to the media industry.

-Zaven today is recognized for his continual reinvention and versatility across radio, television, books and online platforms.
+Today, Zaven is celebrated for his continual reinvention and versatility across radio, television, books, and online platforms.

 M E D I A H O U S E